 None of this comes as a surprise to microbiologists.
 Genetic modification is used to make food crops resistant to pests.
 Scientists have created corn that is fatal to the pests that normally feed on it.
-Microbiologists around the world warn that such genetic manipulation can at the very least increase the allergens in foods.
+In 2014 we also released information on the new production of poison wheat. (ref 1) Microbiologists around the world warn that such genetic manipulation can at the very least increase the allergens in foods.
 Of greater concern is that genetically altered crops can change the DNA of the people and animals that consume it, switching on genes that produce poisons.
 Let’s hope the Russians don’t catch on to that.

 Knowledge can protect you but it is indeed frightening because you have so little control over what your are forced to feed your family, and yes, for your dogs.
 Here is why you need not bother avoiding corn on the cob.
 In 2011 Bloomberg headlines read “Genetically Modified Corn Polluting Streams, Rivers and Lakes With Insecticides”.